mnedelkov/my-site/content/about/readme.md

 Here you will find a collection of anything I find interesting.

-Everything from python scripting to Minecraft builds are fair game.
+Everything from python scripting ideas to Minecraft builds are fair game.

 To search by [categories](../../tags/), select "./tags".